 Table of Contents

-- Access to your medical records.
+- Accessing your medical records

-In order to create a power of attorney for healthcare, most states only require that you be an adult (typically 18) and be competent when you create the document.
-This document takes effect when your doctor declares that you lack the “capacity” to make your own health care decisions.
-The power of attorney for healthcare is generally only extinguished upon your death, revocation by you or a court, or upon divorce if the power of attorney was granted to the ex-spouse.
+Most states require that you be an adult (typically 18) and competent when creating the document.
+The POA document takes effect when your doctor declares that you lack the “capacity” to make your own health care decisions.
+The health care POA document is generally only extinguished upon your death, revocation by you or a court, or upon divorce if your agent is your ex-spouse.

-Power of Attorney for Finances
+Understanding a Power of Attorney for Finances

-More precisely, the financial power of attorney is a document that grants someone legal authority to act on your behalf for financial issues.
-This person’s official title depends on the state you live in, but is often referred to as your agent or as an attorney-in-fact.
-Just as with the power of attorney for healthcare, you can set the limits of your financial agent’s power, granting as much or as little power as you think is appropriate.
-When deciding whether to set limits, consider the kind of tasks you want your agent to perform and the financial decisions you want them to make, such as:
+More precisely, the financial POA is a legal document that grants someone legal authority to act on your behalf for financial matters.
+Just as with the health care power of attorney, you can limit your financial agent’s power, granting as much or as little control over your financial assets as you think is appropriate.
+When deciding limits, consider the kind of tasks you want your agent to perform and the financial decisions you want them to make, such as:

 - Paying your bills, including your taxes and medical expenses

-- Accessing your financial accounts
+- Accessing your bank accounts

 - Investing on your behalf